taw00/manuscript-css/README.md

 - THEME: SIMPLE
 - right click > Manage Extension: make sure *Allow access to file URLs* is turned on.

-Then browse to your markdown file using your Chrome-based browser, open it, and it should be rendered nicely as a manuscript-formatted document.
+Then browse to your markdown file using your Chrome-based browser, open it, (or use your file browser to browse to it and then open in Chrome) and it should be rendered nicely as a manuscript-formatted document.
 Refresh the view as you edit the document with your text editor, and then `CTRL-P` when you are ready to export the document to PDF.

 ### Pandoc: markdown document to HTML document

-Most people will not use this option, but I present it here …
+**Most people will not use this option,** but I present it here for the geeks …

 This requires you use the command line and to have Pandoc installed,
 <https://pandoc.org/>.